 - Peas: smash, mash, or purée until age one

-- Pear: cook until soft and mash or serve in ruler-thin slices without the skin
+- Pear: if it’s firm, cook until soft or serve in thin slices

 - Nuts and seeds: finely grind and mix into other foods